radiant-rstats/docker-k8s/install/rsm-msba-windows.md

 ## Using VS Code

-Microsoft's open-source integrated development environment (IDE), VS Code or Visual Studio Code, was the most popular development environment according to a [Stack Overflow developer survey](https://survey.stackoverflow.co/2022#section-most-popular-technologies-integrated-development-environment).
+Microsoft's open-source Integrated Development Environment (IDE), VS Code or Visual Studio Code, is the most popular development environment according to a [Stack Overflow developer survey](https://survey.stackoverflow.co/2024/technology#most-popular-technologies-webframe).
 VS Code is widely used by Google developers and is the [default development environment at Facebook](https://www.zdnet.com/article/facebook-microsofts-visual-studio-code-is-now-our-default-development-platform/).

 Run the code below from a PowerShell terminal after installing VS Code to install relevant extensions: